apache/brpc/brpc_proposal.md

 ### Homogenous Developers

-brpc was created inside Baidu, but after brpc was open sourced, it received a lot of bug fixes and enhancements from other developers not working at Baidu. and the core developers now are from different companies now.
+brpc was created inside Baidu, but after brpc was open sourced, it received a lot of bug fixes and enhancements from other developers not working at Baidu.
+And the core developers now are from different companies now.

 ### Reliance on Salaried Developers

 Baidu invested in brpc as a general rpc framework used in company widely.
-The core developers have been dedicated to this project for about four years and after its opensource, developers around the world have involved in.
+The core developers have been dedicated to this project for about four years.
+And after its opensource, developers around the world have involved in.
 Besides, we want more developers and researchers to contribute to the project.

 ### An Excessive Fascination with the Apache Brand

 The mission of brpc is to help developers build reliable and high-performance services quickly and easily.
 It has been widely used in production environment throughout Baidu and after opensource, it has gained much attention and attracted developers all over the world.
-Apache Brand is very respected .we are very honored to have the opportunity to join ASF, with the understanding that its brand policies being respected, And We hope Apache can help us build the ecosystem around brpc and attract more developers.
+Apache Brand is very respected.
+We are very honored to have the opportunity to join ASF, with the understanding that its brand policies being respected, And we hope Apache can help us build the ecosystem around brpc and attract more developers.

 ## Documentation